 Cost of Living: 17.4% Higher than the National Average; 21.6% Lower than the State Average

 Great Barrington is a vibrant small town in southern Massachusetts, a popular choice of location for second homes, and a college town of a different kind.
-The town’s local college, Bard College at Simon’s Rock, is a liberal arts college designed specifically for students of high school age.
+Bard College at Simon’s Rock, is a liberal arts college designed specifically for students of high school age.
 More than 70 restaurants exist here, making the average cost of food 5% lower than the national average.
-The same can be said for the costs of healthcare, utilities, transportation, and entertainment costs, all of which are on par with or only slightly above the national average.
+The same can be said for the costs of healthcare, utilities, transportation, and entertainment costs.
+All are on par with or only slightly above the national average.
 Only housing costs come in at a whopping 67% above the usual.
-Theater, music, and cultural events are practically constant here, while many New Englanders use Great Barrington as a base for skiing at the local Ski Butternut resort.
+Theater, music, and cultural events are practically constant here.
+Many New Englanders use Great Barrington as a base for skiing at the local Ski Butternut resort.
 Indeed, Great Barrington is so charming that Smithsonian magazine named it the #1 “Best Small Town in America.”

 University of Massachusetts Lowell

 Cost of Living: 21.8% Higher than the National Average; 17.2% Lower than the State Average

 UMASS Lowell is the second largest state university in Massachusetts.
 With upwards of 27,000 students, Lowell is enjoying a new reputation as a rapidly emerging college town.
 Lowell is the fourth largest city in the state, and the second largest in the Boston metropolitan area, so students living here have access to some of the greatest restaurants, shopping, and entertainment the country has to offer.
 And with a cost of living below that of the state average, students in Lowell may actually be able to afford such fun.
 Housing costs average about 63% below the state average.
 Costs for food, healthcare, transportation, and utilities all average below or slightly above the national norm.

 Amherst College, Hampshire College, University of Massachusetts Amherst